ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/CDP_LLDP.md

 ---
-description: The Discovery Protocols section provides information about link layer discovery protocols such as CDP and LLDP.
+description: The CDP/LLDP section provides information about link-layer discovery protocols such as CDP and LLDP.
 ---

 # CDP/LLDP

-The Discovery Protocols section provides information about link layer discovery protocols such as CDP and LLDP.
+The **CDP/LLDP** section provides information about link-layer discovery protocols such as CDP and LLDP.

 **All neighbors** list information about all neighborships.